 - It helps the supervisor or doctor to assess the performance of each individual nurse related to the improvements in her patient’s health.

-- For patient’s sake, nursing care plan eliminates most of the errors and mistakes that are common in hospitals.
+- For the patient’s sake, a nursing care plan eliminates most of the errors and mistakes that are common in hospitals.

-Here is preview of a Free Printable Nursing Care Plan Template created using MS Word,
+Here is the preview of our Printable Nursing Care Plan Template created using MS Word.